nuxt/website-v2/content/en/guides/features/transitions.md

 Nuxt.js uses the [transition component](http://vuejs.org/v2/guide/transitions.html#Transitioning-Single-Elements-Components) to let you create amazing transitions/animations between your routes.

-To define a custom transition for a specific route, simply add the `transition` key to the page component.
+To define a custom transition for a specific route add the `transition` key to the page component.

 `pages/index.vue`